Main Difference between Power Transformer and Distribution Transformer

 - Distribution transformers are used for lower voltage distribution networks as a means to end user connectivity.
 (11kV, 6.6 kV, 3.3 kV, 440V, 230V) and are generally rated less than 200 MVA.

-- A power transformer usually has one primary and one secondary, and one input and output.
+- A power transformer usually has one primary and one secondary as well as one input and output setup.
 A distribution transformer may have one primary and one divided or “Tapped” secondary, or two or more secondaries.

 - Power transformers generally operate at nearly full – load.
 However, a distribution transformer operates at light loads during major parts of the day.